Ircama/ELM327-emulator/README.md

 - communication reset (e.g., communication disconnection, or "ATZ", or *reset* command);
 - expiration of the P3 timer.

-With these two conditions, the `stop()` method is also executed (useful for instance to remove login parameters after P3 timer expiration).
+With these two termination conditions, the `stop()` method is also executed (useful for instance to remove login parameters after P3 timer expiration).
 The default definition of the `stop()` method is to return `Tasks.RETURN.ERROR` (do nothing).

-All ECU task methods return the same three-element tuple of the tasks, where the first element for ECU task methods is generally *None* (if set, its data is written as output response), the second one is either `Tasks.RETURN.CONTINUE` or `Tasks.RETURN.TERMINATE` (the latter is only for testing), the third one is the preprocessing output, or *None* for no processing. *TASK_CONTINUE(cmd)* means *None, Tasks.RETURN.CONTINUE, cmd*.
+All ECU task methods return the same three-element tuple of the tasks, where the first element is generally *None* (if set to an XML string, its data is written as output response), the second one is either `Tasks.RETURN.CONTINUE` or `Tasks.RETURN.TERMINATE` (the latter is generally only for testing), the third one is the preprocessing output, or *None* for no processing. `TASK_CONTINUE(cmd)` means `None, Tasks.RETURN.CONTINUE, cmd`.

-The plugin named "task_ecu_11F1.py" is an example of ECU Task.
+The plugin named [task_ecu_11F1.py](elm/plugins/task_ecu_11F1.py) is an example of ECU Task.

 ### Example